andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01b-fjordin.md

 the Nedre Brekkevegan river bestride bucolic farms flanked by towering tree-covered cliffs.

-A mile south of town we veer right onto a trail cut through the vegetation up the side of yet another of Norway's innumerable mountains.
-The entire length of the trail is littered with the heaving breaths of ambitious decisions made by cruise-ship passengers whose collective fitness level skews towards couch potato.
-The unrelenting mid-summer sun intensifies the distress of all hikers on the trail; I pop my tarp halfway up due to increasing sweat volume.
+A mile south of town we veer right through a cut in the vegetation onto a well-trod path ascending yet another of Norway's innumerable mountains.
+The length of the trail is littered with the heaving breaths of ambitious decisions made by cruise-ship passengers whose collective fitness level skews towards couch potato.
+The unrelenting mid-summer sun intensifies the collective distress;
+I pop my tarp.

 <h4 class="article-subheader">Trains Are So Cool, Part Deux</h4>